-Basically, 99designs is all over quantity over quality.
+Basically 99designs is all about quantity over quality.
 Even if you invest time and effort in your submission, it will likely be drowned out by the hundreds, sometimes even thousands, of entries for the same project.
-Even worse, most of these entries are usually copied or use stock images.
+Even worse, most of these entries are usually copied or stock images.

-Furthermore, you will run another problem altogether if your submission does get a high rating from the client.
-Now, everyone else will try to piggy-back off your concept.
-The final nail in the coffin is when the client picked one of these knockoffs, instead of yours … definitely not a good feeling.
+Also, you will run into another problem if you submit to a contest that isn’t blind (meaning designers are only able to view their own entries) and get a high rating from the client.
+Now everyone else will try to copy your work and pass it off as their own.
+The final nail in the coffin is when the client picked one of these knockoffs instead of yours — definitely not a good feeling.

-The bottom line is this: most designers on 99designs create designs solely to win contests, without taking into consideration the client’s needs and goals.
+The bottom line — most designers on 99designs create designs solely to win contests, without taking into consideration the client’s needs and goals.
 After spending some time on 99designs and seeing your efforts go to waste, you will likely feel the same way.

 In addition, it’s hard for you to work closely with the client since they have so many other designers to deal with.
 You have the design brief, but the rest of the design process is pretty much nonexistent.

-At the end of the day, it’s entirely possible to make money on 99designs — just don’t count on it as valid source of income.
+At the end of the day, it’s entirely possible to make money on 99designs — just don’t count on it as a reliable source of income.

-Otherwise, a scenario where you would consider 99designs is if you’re bored and looking to do something less stressful for a change.
-Because there is no client obligations, you can interpret the design brief however you like and create designs based on your own inspirations.
+Otherwise, a scenario where you would consider 99designs is if you are bored and looking to do something less stressful for a change.
+Because there are no client obligations, you can interpret the design brief however you like and create designs based on your own inspirations.
 As such, it’s a great way to learn and try out new styles.
-If the client doesn’t like it — that’s fine — you can just move on to the next contest.
+If the client doesn’t like it, you can just move on to the next contest.

 At the same time, you might be starting out and looking for ideas and motivation to build your portfolio.
-In this case, 99designs provides a wide variety of clients and projects for you to choose from, while allowing to gain some working experience in the process.
+In this case 99designs provides a wide variety of clients and projects for you to choose from, while allowing you to gain some working experience in the process.

-If you do decide to give 99designs a go, here’s a guide to get you started.
+If you do feel that 99designs is worth considering as a freelance graphic designer, here’s a quick guide to get you started.

-As you can see, there are 3 contest types: blind, guaranteed and platinum.
-You don’t have to worry about platinum contests for now, since they are only awarded to the most talented, professional and hard-working designers on 99designs.
+There are 3 contest types — blind, guaranteed and platinum.
+You don’t have to worry about platinum contests for now since they are only awarded to, in 99designs’ own words, “the most talented, professional and hard-working designers.”
 Instead, let’s focus on blind and guaranteed contests for now.

 A guaranteed contest means that the client is committed to selecting a winning designer and paying out the prize money.
-As such, you can be assured that you will get paid if you do win the contest.
+As such, there’s the assurance that you will get paid if you do win the contest.

-Ideally, you should choose contests that are guaranteed and blind, with a comfortable time frame for you to conceptualize and create your design.
+Ideally you should choose contests that are guaranteed and blind, with a comfortable time frame for you to conceptualize and create your submission.

-Moving forward, we will be using a logo design contest as an example.
-Specifically, the contest is to create a professional, advanced tech logo for an indoor glow light.
-Also, it’s guaranteed but no blind, so you can see all the submissions from other designers, including ratings.
+Let’s use a contest as an example — to create a professional, advanced tech logo for an indoor glow light.
+It’s guaranteed but not blind, so you can see all the submissions from other designers, including ratings.

-Once you have a design ready for submission, simply Submit Design and upload an image file that meets the requirements.
+Once your submission is ready, simply Submit Design and upload an image file that meets the requirements.

 That’s it.
 Sometimes, the client will respond by giving a low rating or even eliminating your submission altogether.
 When that happens, you will have to go back to the drawing board or move on to the next contest.

 However, if the client likes the design, they will likely provide you with feedback on top of a high rating.
-Based on their feedback, you can make the necessary changes to your design and resubmit it.
-From there, it’s a matter of waiting to see whether you make it past the qualifying round.
+Based on their feedback you can make the necessary changes to the design and resubmit it.
+From there it’s a matter of waiting to see whether you make it past the qualifying round.

-Assuming you’re the winner (congrats!), you will have to perform the design handover.
+Assuming you are the winner (congrats!), you will have to perform the design handover.
 99designs has an article that takes you through the process step by step.

-99designs isn’t really a reliable source of income, but it can be worth considering if you’re just looking to get your creative juices flowing.
-Who knows, you might even win a contest or two in doing so.
+99designs isn’t really a reliable source of income, but it can be worth considering if you are just looking to get your creative juices flowing.
+Who knows, you might even win a contest or two in the process.